PSSRA/pssra.github.io/content/join/prohibitions.md

 * The individual directly employs workers and the majority of whose income is derived from the labor of others, or through stocks, bonds, or other financial assets.

+Adherence to a socialist ideology is not a requirement for membership.
+However, it should be understood that the core purpose of the Chapter and Organization, advocating for the working class to develop the means to engage in personal and community defense, is inherently socialist.

 ## Military Service